-© 2018 Vertiv Co.
+© 2019 Vertiv Co.
 All rights reserved.
-Vertiv[TM], the Vertiv logo and Liebert[®] GXT4 are trademarks or registered trademarks of Vertiv Co.
-All other names and logos referred to are trademarks or registered trademarks of their respective owners.
-While every precaution has been taken to ensure accuracy and completeness herein, Vertiv Co.
-Assumes no responsibility, and disclaims all liability, for damages resulting from use of this information or for any errors or omissions.
+Vertiv and the Vertiv logo are trademarks or registered trademarks of Vertiv Co.
+All other names and logos referred to are trade names, trademarks or registered trademarks of their respective owners.
+While every precaution has been taken to ensure accuracy and completeness herein, Vertiv Co. assumes no responsibility, and disclaims all liability, for damages resulting from use of this information or for any errors or omissions.
 Specifications are subject to change without notice.